 Related: Get Sharp Photos of Kids in Motion

 Don’t try and isolate your subject by framing tight.
-Instead, showcase their place space and at the same time give your image plenty of room for the suggestion of action to happen.
+Instead, showcase their play space while giving your image plenty of room for the suggestion of action to happen.

 Get creative with your compositions and frame your subject by shooting through windows, doorways, or grabbing their reflection in a mirror.